Code-Illuminators/Illuminators_infra/README.md

 The `illuminati-setup` module provisions infrastructure for the Illuminati application.

 ## Includes
-- IKS cluster resources
+- EKS cluster resources
 - RDS database
-- IKS node groups
+- EKS node groups
-- IKS application deployments
+- EKS application deployments

 ## Notes
 - Depends on the resources created in **Environment Setup**